Others who downloaded this publication also downloaded ...

 Abstract

 The IBM® Virtualization Engine TS7700 provides tape virtualization for the IBM System z® environment.
-The Virtualization Engine TS7700 is designed to provide improved performance and capacity to help lower the total cost of ownership for tape processing.
-It introduces a new modular, scalable, high-performing architecture for mainframe tape virtualization.
-The TS7700 is available as the TS7740 R1.5, which brings significant enhancements over its previous release and now also comes as a disk-only solution, the TS7720, that does not require physical tape attachment.
+The IBM Virtualization Engine TS7700 offers improved performance and capacity to help lower the total cost of ownership for tape processing.
+It introduces a modular, scalable, and high-performing architecture for mainframe tape virtualization.
+The TS7700 Virtualization Engine is available as the IBM Virtualization Engine TS7740 R1.7, which brings significant enhancements over its previous release.

-The Virtualization Engine TS7700 integrates the advanced performance, capacity, and data integrity design of the 3592 Tape Drives, the IBM industry-leading tape technology, with high-performance disk and a new advanced IBM System p® server to form a storage hierarchy managed by robust storage management firmware with extensive self management capability.
-It includes functions such as advanced policy management to control physical volume pooling, cache management, dual copy, dual copy across a grid network, and copy mode control.
-The TS7700 offers enhanced statistical reporting and a single, standards-based management interface for TS7700 management.
+The TS7700 Virtualization Engine integrates the advanced performance, capacity, and data integrity design of the 3592 Tape Drives, the IBM industry-leading tape technology, with high-performance disks and an advanced IBM System p® server to form a storage hierarchy, managed by robust storage management firmware with extensive self-management capability.
+It includes functions, such as advanced policy management to control physical volume pooling, cache management, dual copy, dual copy across a Grid network, and copy mode control.
+The TS7700 Virtualization Engine offers enhanced statistical reporting and a single, standards-based management interface for TS7700 Virtualization Engine management.

 Part 1.
 Architecture and planning